goFrendiAsgard/zaruba/docs/core-concepts/project/task/task-envs/README.md

         default: 8080
 ```

 Now you have an environment variable named `HTTP_PORT`.
-By default it's value is `8080`, but you can override it by using global environment variable `SERVER_HTTP_PORT`
+By default its value is `8080`, but you can override it by using global environment variable `SERVER_HTTP_PORT`

 Let's set `SERVER_HTTP_PORT` to `3000` and start the server:

 ```
-~/playground/example on ☁️  (ap-southeast-1) on ☁️  gofrendi@kata.ai
 ❯ export SERVER_HTTP_PORT=3000

-~/playground/example on ☁️  (ap-southeast-1) on ☁️  gofrendi@kata.ai
 ❯ zaruba please startServer
 💀 🔎 Job Starting...
          Elapsed Time: 1.2µs